History of cricket in Zimbabwe to 1992: Cricket in Rhodesia

-First-class cricket was not established in the colony until the Rhodesian team began taking part in South Africa's Currie Cup competition from 1904 to 1905.
 The initial first-class match was against Transvaal cricket team on 15–16 March 1905, at Johannesburg.
 Rhodesia lost by an innings and 170 runs.
 After this brief appearance, Rhodesia did not take part in the Currie Cup again until 1929–30.
 They played also in 1931–32, winning four out of five matches, but losing the cup to Western Province under the points system then in use.
 The Rhodesian team then did not return until 1946–47, after which they at last played regularly.
 The Rhodesian team toured other areas of Africa too.
 In 1951 they toured their northern neighbours East Africa.
 The first overseas team to play there.
 In this period, Denis Tomlinson became Rhodesia's first Test cricketer when he was selected to tour England with the South Africa national cricket team in 1935, Chris Duckworth the second for the English tour of 1955, and Tony Pithey the third against England in the home series of 1956/57.

 The Logan Cup, a weekend contest between the four provinces, Matabaleland, Mashonaland, Manicaland and Midlands was played on an annual basis, later incorporating Northern Rhodesia, while in the winter months, with the farmers in fallow, Sunday Country Districts' Cricket abounded.
 Additionally in the late 1950s and early 1960s, in those winter months, the Stragglers, made up of a number of Mashonaland players, travelled to Blantyre for weekend matches on matting wickets against Nyasaland.
 In the 1961 game, Chris Duckworth scored 91 in 58 minutes.

 David Lewis was the captain of the Rhodesian team for 10 years, from 1953–54 to 1963–64, and the team included players such as Colin Bland, Chris Duckworth, Godfrey Lawrence, Percy Mansell, Joe Partridge, Tony and David Pithey, Lloyd Koch and Paul Winslow.

+Although the RCU became eligible for Associate membership of the ICC after 1965, when the ICC opened up associate membership more broadly (including to non-Commonwealth countries like the USA) it did not seriously consider applying as it valued its relationship with SACA more than an independent relationship with the ICC.

 By the 1970s, the team was captained by Mike Procter and included players such as John Traicos, Duncan Fletcher, and Robin Jackman.
 However, despite this wealth of talent Rhodesia never won the Currie Cup.
 In all, 242 players represented Rhodesia in first-class and List A cricket.

 The team played in 1979–80 as "Zimbabwe-Rhodesia", and left the competition for good at the close of that season after Zimbabwe officially became independent.